jeremyBanks/youtube/playlists.md

 ## [Dimension 20: Calorum (Episodes and Extras)](https://www.youtube.com/playlist?list=PLObfuAmZm9pDew7JTMNzlRYE-gwEo5WYt)

-> ${hours}-hour playlist of all episodes, talkbacks, trailers, and animations from the two seasons of Dimension 20 set in the world of Calorum.
+> 82-hour playlist of all episodes, talkbacks, trailers, and animations from the two seasons of Dimension 20 set in the world of Calorum.
 >
-> ${d20blurb}
+> Dimension 20 is an Actual Play TTRPG series from CollegeHumor/Dropout, featuring original campaigns of Dungeons and Dragons and other tabletop role-playing systems.

 - [Trailer](https://www.youtube.com/watch?v=zOnnqKPh5RY&list=PLObfuAmZm9pDew7JTMNzlRYE-gwEo5WYt)
 - [1.
 There Is Strength in Sweetness](https://www.youtube.com/watch?v=REnc_wXkHnc&list=PLObfuAmZm9pDew7JTMNzlRYE-gwEo5WYt)